ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 ## Routing pod traffic via the host machine

-Imagine a scenario like this:
-1. Pod A is running on `worker0`, with address 10.4.0.2
-2. Pod B is running on `worker1`, with address 10.5.0.2
-3. Pod A sends a packet to pod B (i.e. source: 10.4.0.2, destination: 10.5.0.2)
-4. `worker0` does a routing decision, it does not know about the network 10.5.0.0/16, so the packet is destined to be sent via the default route, i.e. to the host machine
-5. The host machine has no idea what to do with a packet destined to 10.5.0.2 as it is not aware of Kubernetes cluster-internal IP ranges
-6. The packet gets lost

-> [!NOTE]
-> The NAT performed by `iptables` only translates the source address of outgoing packet.
+The CNI configures a source NAT for communication between pods, but the destination address is not changed.
+This means that pod IP addresses must be routable within the local network where VMs live.

 Unfortunately, this is a result of the fact that our network setup in this chapter is very rudimentary.
 It is regrettable that cluster-internal IP addresses show up outside the cluster, even on the host machine itself.
-We are going to solve this problem properly in the future, by replacing default CNI plugins with [Cilium](https://cilium.io) CNI.
-For now, we'll just patch it up by adding appropriate routes on the host machine:
+We need to remedy this by adding appropriate routes on the host machine:

 ```bash
 for vmid in $(seq 1 6); do